 Keto is a low-carb diet.
 This means that you will eat only a few carbs on keto.
 Most of your calories will come from fats, while some will come from protein.
 As we told you earlier, carbs and insulin play key roles in the deposit of fats in the liver.

 A high-carb, low-fat eating style can make fatty liver worse.
 This would be more if the sugar in your diet is more.
-But then, how about the abundant dietary fats present in keto?
+But then, how about the abundant dietary fats present in ketogenic diet?
 Will this kind of diet cause fat deposits in your liver?

 Some recent studies show that keto will not worsen or contribute to fat deposits in the liver.
 To be honest, most deposits of fat in the liver come from DNL (de-novo lipogenesis).
 This is the process by which your body produces fats from excess carbs and protein.